JLS: 2011–2012: Jukebox and Evolution

 JLS began working on their third album, Jukebox in March 2011.
 In May 2011 it was confirmed that the first single will feature American singer-songwriter Dev, and is titled "She Makes Me Wanna".
 The song was produced by BeatGeek, Jimmy Joker, and Teddy Sky, who are part of RedOne's production company after the group bid £30,000 for a recording session with the producer at Alicia Keys' Black Charity Ball in 2010.
 It was serviced to radio stations on 25 May 2011, while it was released for digital download on 24 July 2011.
-The album was released on 14 November 2011, and the band will embark on another UK arena tour in support of the album in March and April 2012.
+The album was released on 14 November 2011, and the band embarked on another UK arena tour in support of the album in March and April 2012.
 On 15 September, JLS announced that "Take a Chance on Me" would be their second single from their album Jukebox.
 It was released on 4 November 2011, and charted at number two on the UK Singles Chart.
 The song was written by Emile Ghantous, Frankie Bautista, Nasri Atweh, and Nick Turpin.
 The band's third single "Do You Feel What I Feel?" was released on 1 January 2012 and became their lowest-charting single to date, peaking at number sixteen.
 The album charted at number 2 on the UK Album Charts, making it the second consecutive album to miss the number 1 spot, and entered the Irish Album Charts at number 5.